 I am obsessed with my slow cooker.

-That might sound a little over the top, but there are worse things to become obsessed with, no?
-A lot of people only bring out the slow cooker in the cooler fall and winter months, but I use mine all year-long.
+I feel like I say that a lot, but there are worse things to become obsessed with, no?
+A lot of people only bring out the slow cooker in the cooler months, but I use mine all year-long.
 It is the easiest and most foolproof way to cook pretty much anything.
-You can cook any kind of meat, soups, stews, chili, even oatmeal and dessert dishes!
+You can cook any kind of meat, soups, stews, chili, even oatmeal and dessert dishes…and this Turkey Pumpkin Chili (duh)!
 Once you have a few basic recipes, it’s really easy to mix up the ingredients and spices to come up with your own tasty creations.

 Did you know there is a slow cooker that you can control using your smart phone?